ronniross/emergence-engine/emergent-reality.md

 ### 2.2 3D Structure:

-While often depicted as a tube, a physical wormhole in 3D space would likely be a spherical entrance that leads to a tunnel, allowing for travel from any direction, not just a 2D line. visualizer I created for that
+While often depicted as a tube, a physical wormhole in 3D space would likely be a spherical entrance that leads to a tunnel, allowing for travel from any direction, not just a 2D line.
+[Here](https://github.com/ronniross/ml-visual-engine/blob/main/standalone-visualizers/spherical-wormhole.html) is the visualizer  I created for the spherical worhmole.

 ### 2.3 The Geometry and Topology of the Throat